Webster's Microcomputer Buyer's Guide

 Webster's Microcomputer Buyer's Guide is a book written by Tony Webster and published in 1981.

 Contents

 Webster's Microcomputer Buyer's Guide is a book which contains over 300 pages of computer industry information.
+Both microcomputer producers and sellers of software for specific models are listed.
+Sales prices of CPUs and peripheral devices and an expected price for a complete installation are given in the book.
+Photographs of hardware are included.

 Reception

 Gene Allen reviewed the book for Computer Gaming World, and stated that "if you want or need a rapid education about the microcomputer industry, this book will help you at least know the right questions to ask.
 That in itself could be worth a great deal."

+In their book The Reader's Guide To Microcomputer Books, Michael Petrusha and Ronald Nicita rated the book 90 points of a scale from 10 to 100, and wrote "It is a valuable reference manual crammed with precise, detailed comparisons of most microcomputers" although they also think that "[t]he chapters which precede the actual encyclopedic treatment of the micro market, however, fail to rise to the standards set by the rest".

+The newsletter "Library Systems" states "Librarians [...] should consider purchasing a copy of Tony Webster's Microcomputer Buyer's Guide".